andypiper/karma/README.md

 Install the Karma Phone web app to a publically-visible web server with PHP support.

-On Twilio, edit the list of phone numbers and for each one, set the Voice target URL to be the real online location of `karma-phone-service.php?name=user-to-be-called`
+On the Twilio user dashboard, edit the list of phone numbers and for each one, set the Voice target URL to be the real online location of `karma-phone-service.php?name=user-to-be-called`

 Point the iPad at the web server.